-I know this is far easier said than done, but as has probably been drilled into you by now "a healthy body is a healthy mind".

-Without good food, a bit of exercise, and a decent amount of sleep, your brain won't be able to keep up with all the hard work you put into your studies remember to care of yourself.
+I know this is far easier said than done, but as has probably been drilled into you by now 'a healthy body is a healthy mind'.
+Without good food, a bit of exercise, and a decent amount of sleep, your brain won't be able to keep up with all the hard work you put into your studies.
+Take care of yourself and make your revision count!